Paul-Browne/carl.js/README.md

-# carl
+# Carl.js

-Conditional Resource Loader in about 500 bytes of javascript
+Conditional Asset Resource Loader in about 500 bytes of javascript

-If your lazy but efficient and want just one place where you can manage what css, javascript or even html resources are loaded, depending on wheather are not they are actually needed, then maybe carl is for you
+If your lazy but efficient and want just one place where you can manage what css, javascript or even html resources are loaded, depending on wheather are not they are actually needed, then maybe Carl.js is for you

 ## How does it work

-carl works in two parts; A script and a the resources json, basically the script runs tests, then if the test is passed a resource - defined in the `resources.json` will be loaded. simple.
+Carl.js works in two parts; A script and a the resources json, basically the script runs tests, then if the test is passed a resource - defined in the `resources.json` will be loaded. simple.

 ## The resources.json